TDN: Temporal Difference Networks for Efficient Action Recognition

 Specifically, each video $V$ is divided into $T$ segments of equal duration without overlapping.
 We randomly sample a frame from each segment and totally obtain $T$ frames $\mathbf{I} = [I_1, \cdots, I_T]$, where the shape of $\mathbf{I}$ is $[T, C, H, W]$.
 These frames are separate fed into a 2D CNN to extract frame-wise features $\mathbf{F} = [F_1, \cdots, F_T]$, where $\mathbf{F}$ denotes the feature representation in the hidden layer and its dimension is $[T, C', H', W']$.
 The short-term TDM aims to supply these frame-wise representation $\mathbf{F}$ of early layers with local motion information to improve its representation power:

-where $\hat{F}_i$ denotes the enhanced representation by short-term TDM, $\mathcal{H}$ denotes our short-term TDM, and it extracts local motion from adjacent frames around $I_i$.
+where $\hat{F}_i$ denotes the enhanced representation by TDM, $\mathcal{H}$ denotes our short-term TDM, and it extracts local motion from adjacent frames around $I_i$.
 The long-term TDM aims at leveraging cross-segment temporal structure to enhance frame-level feature representation:

-where $\mathcal{G}$ represents our long-term TDM designed, and in the current implementation, we only consider adjacent segment-level information for long-range temporal modeling in each long-term TDM.
+where $\mathcal{G}$ represents our long-term TDM, and in the current implementation, we only consider adjacent segment-level information for long-range temporal modeling in each long-term TDM.
 By stacking multiple long-term TDMs, we are able to capture temporal structure over a long scale.
-Next, we will give the technical details of these two modules.
+Details will be described in the next subsections.